 It’s not a big deal if you have developed butt acne.
 Here are 7 ways to deal with acne on your butt at home.

-- Wash up with benzoyl peroxide.
 Cleanse your butt with body wash or cleanser that contains benzoyl peroxide.
 Rich in antimicrobial properties, benzoyl peroxide can be effective in treating acne as well as folliculitis.

-- Unclog the pores with salicylic acid.
 This form of beta-hydroxy acid (BHA) helps to remove excess oil as well as exfoliates the dead skin cells.
 This prevents the dead cells from getting trapped in the pores and follicles.

-- Use natural alternatives.
 If you do not want to use chemical compounds to cure your acne, try these natural alternatives.

 - Tea tree oil– The tea tree oil is an essential oil that is rich in antimicrobial properties that keep clean by killing the bacteria that cause folliculitis.